-Upon the expiration of the thirty (30) days from service of the notice issued above order to show cause, this Court may impose the identical discipline unless the respondent-attorney demonstrates, or this Court finds based on the record upon which the discipline in another jurisdiction is predicated, that it clearly appears:
+Upon the expiration of the thirty (30) days from service of the notice issued above, this Court may impose the identical discipline unless the respondent-attorney demonstrates, or this Court finds based on the record upon which the discipline in another jurisdiction is predicated, that it clearly appears:

-- (1) the procedure was so lacking in notice or opportunity to be heard as to constitute a deprivation of due process; - (2) there was such an infirmity of proof establishing the misconduct as to give rise to the firm conviction that this Court could not, consistent with its duty, accept as final the conclusion on that subject by the other court; - (3) the imposition of the same discipline by this Court would result in grave injustice; or - (4) the misconduct established is deemed by this Court to warrant substantially different discipline or injunctive action.
+- (1) the procedure was so lacking in notice or opportunity to be heard as to constitute a deprivation of due process; - (2) there was such an infirmity of proof establishing the misconduct as to give rise to the firm conviction that this Court could not, consistent with its duty, accept as final the conclusion on that subject; - (3) the imposition of the same discipline by this Court would result in grave injustice; or - (4) the misconduct established is deemed by this Court to warrant substantially different discipline or injunctive action.

-Where this Court determines any of said elements exist the foregoing circumstances exist, it shall enter such order as it deems appropriate.
+Where this Court determines any of said elements exist, it shall enter such order as it deems appropriate.